mateuszbugaj/twitch_robot/README.md

 BASH.
 There are windows for displaying instructions and tips, programmed path and real time simulation of  the robot updated using messages from the actual robot which is equipped with a web cam to allow users see results.
 <br>
-It's written mostly using the TDD approach using mockito and junit for testing.
+It's build with maven following the TDD approach using mockito and junit for testing.
 ![GUI_demo](https://imgur.com/mSnVwVw.jpg)

 ## Technologies <a name="technologies"></a>